OlegMishin/GotekFlashFloppy/README.md

 ## MPU programming

 As some early revisions of the MPU can not be programmed via DFU, therefore I use SWD interface for programming.

 Hardware: ST-LINK V2 (Chinese clone).
+The MPU supplied from ST-LINK.
+It is enough for programming.

 ![image](https://user-images.githubusercontent.com/81614352/161376170-f51de39b-b773-4ece-bd92-1ba2a78fee27.png)